Skip to main content

 Check deadlines for tests and work submissions.
 Remember these are often before the UCAS application deadline.

-Think about suitable references
+Getting suitable references

 Remember you need a reference from your school or college.
 Find out more on References for UCAS undergraduate applications on UCAS.

-Attending interviews and auditions
+Preparing for interviews and auditions

 You may be invited to an interview or audition.
 This will vary depending on the subject and the university, some examples include: